 When it comes to rates, freelancers are in the sometimes challenging position of balancing their own financial needs with current market standards.
 Stephanie Sachs, an account director at boutique tech public relations agency Astrsk PR, cautioned freelancers against undervaluing themselves in the name of attracting clients.
-[Want to Be a Full-Time Freelancer?
-What You Need to Know]

 "Know your worth," Sachs told Business News Daily.
 "It might be tempting to offer discounts or lower your rates as a way to entice prospective clients to sign with you instead of the competition.
 However, make sure you have a clear understanding of the market conditions, and what sets your skills apart from the rest."

 Depending on your field, you should research what rates are standard.
 Professional organizations offer industry standards for specific services, and there are also open-sourced databases out there of what other freelancers were paid by certain types of clients.

 Taking on more work than you can handle

 When you can receive checks at any time, you might be compelled to take on every assignment you can.
 However, it's important to understand your own limits and reject projects.
 Since you're self-employed, you create your own schedule, so it’s easy to book too much work in short amount of time.

 To stay on top of your workload, keep some sort of planner, whether it's physical or digital.
 This will help you keep track of assignment deadlines as well as make time for other important tasks, like managing invoices and filing taxes.
 This way, you can have an idea of how much is practical and realistic.